You-Lab-MIT/SSAI-3D/README.md

 ---
-## Demonstration -- Training uint16
+## Demonstration -- Training

-Using the pre-trained NAFNet weights, typical fine-tuning for an uint16 dataset on a desktop computer is estimated to be around **5~30 minutes**.
+Using the pre-trained NAFNet weights, typical fine-tuning on a desktop computer is estimated to be around **5~30 minutes**.

 ### Data Preparation